jon-hall/node-intro/2-ffi/README.md

                     // Call find window to get the handle based on title
                     // Store in 'handle' for use in future answers

-                    // Invoking the registered methods is as simple as calling
+                    // Invoking the methods registered wif ffi is as simple as calling
                     // them like any other javascript method handle = winapi.FindWindowA(null, match[1]);